pacifics/PassDao/README.md

 - It is necessary to be included in the mailing list in order to participate in the first funding.
 It will avoid the possibility to fund using "hundreds" addresses and allow to check that partners's addresses are not related to a smart contract.

-- Refund from the funding smart contract will be before the closing time of the primary funding for the valid adresses and after the closing time of the primary funding for the invalid adresses.

 - By allowing fundings (public or private) for each step of the project and by limiting the presale and funding amounts, we limit the amount of money "at risk" and avoid useless blocked ethers in the Dao.

 - In case of any bug or exploit during the primary funding, the project manager (who is confident in the security of the smart contract) promises to do his best to complete the work foreseen in his proposal without asking for additional funds.
 He can also abort the funding and refund before the closing time.